 Believe it or not, dandelion has fantastic medicinal properties!
 It’s not just a pesky weed which loves to cover the lawn if you don’t trim it enough – it’s actually really beneficial for kidney health in the long term.
 Believe it or not, you can actually eat the roots, roasted, and even the leaves – and the best part is, this detoxifying plant is all over the place.
 It’s hardly endangered!

 Peppermint is popularly found in many modern gardens, thanks to how supremely easy it is to cultivate and grow!
-Peppermint is spicy and is used to add flavour to sweets and treats.
+Peppermint is spicy and is used to add flavor to sweets and treats.
 However, it’s actually great at helping to keep your digestive system on balance and may even help with menstrual cramping.

 Basil, another popular herb used in cooking, is actually an amazing mood-booster.
 Just plucking some basil and planting it in a pot in your kitchen or bedroom may be enough to help to improve your happiness levels.
 That’s thought to stem from linalool, commonly found in the plant, and a very big driver in the way that basil smells.
 Of course, it also adds a tasty kick to many dishes!